-These mini vegan pigs in a blanket are sure to disappear fast.
+These mini crescent dogs are sure to disappear fast.

 Tips for Success

-- Pick the thickest baby carrots you can find.
-The thicker the carrot the better the little piggies look because they do shrink down a bit during cooking.
+- Pick thick baby carrots: The thicker the carrot the better the little piggies look because they do shrink down a bit during cooking.

-- Carrots can easily be swapped out for vegan hot dogs.
+- Substitute the baby carrots: Carrots can easily be swapped out for vegan hot dogs.
 No need to marinate.
 Simply cut the hot dogs into 2-3 sections then wrap each section in the prepared crescent dough.

-- This recipe can easily be doubled or even tripled to feed a crowd.
+- Increase the recipe: This recipe can easily be doubled or even tripled to feed a crowd.
 Doubling the recipe will make 32 vegan pigs in a blanket.

 They can be cooked in batches as needed or kept warm in a low-temp oven.